Skip to content

 One of the things that makes Ukraine such a perfect country to travel to is its pleasant weather.
 The country is blessed with a sufficient amount of sunshine all year long.
 Still, the summer months (May to August) are rainy, with June and July typically having the highest rainfall.
 So, pack some raincoats if you’re visiting during these wet months!

-The average temperature in January is about -3 degrees, which is considered the coldest month.
+The average temperature in January is about -3 degrees, considered the coldest month.
 In July, the hottest month in Ukraine, the temperature reaches 23 degrees.

 Things to do in Ukraine

 Ukraine is characterized by many green spaces and vast mountains covered with trees.
-It also has long coastlines rich in natural scenery, and the architecture there is very distinctive.
+It also has long coastlines rich in natural scenery and distinctive architecture.

-There are many hotels and resorts that provide comfort and premium service for visitors.
-Now, we will explore the most important locations to visit in the country and activities to do there, enjoy!
+Many hotels and resorts provide comfort and premium service for visitors.
+Now, we will explore the country’s most essential locations and activities.
+Enjoy!

 National Art Museum of Ukraine